-The Album "Am Universum" Album Review by Amorphis Released in 2001
+A Review of the Album "Am Universum" by Amorphis Released in 2001

 Am Universum: lineup changes and why it is such a good album

 The difference between Am Universum compared to the Earlier Releases of Amorphis

 Am Universum came out over 20 years ago but the album is still a very good one to have and I have had it for many years.
 The band has changed since their early days.
 While the earlier albums such as Tales of the Thousand Lakes featured lots of heavy guitars and growling vocals by guitarist Tomi Koivusaari, Am Universum is obviously lighter and more progressive.
 Change is sometimes a good thing because it shows that a band is evolving and maturing.
 With the change in style, Amorphis has been able to make that successful transition from death metal to doom metal and then to progressive rock.
 (Note: the album's best tracks are the ones in bold).
 However, there are also songs such as Crimson Wave that also deserve consideration.
 The song is about someone who is facing a period of anguish in their life.
 They don't want to share that pain with anyone else and they would rather keep that feeling to themselves.
 The song has a sort of jazz and blues feel to it and it is definitely something different that Amorphis has done in their career.